 Museums

-Beyond the big stops, the city’s smaller museums offer more personalized education.
+Beyond the big stops, the city’s smaller museums offer more curated education.
 Le Musée de f.p.c., in the Treme neighborhood, showcases the story of the 1,800 free people of color who resided here prior to the Civil War, through architecture, oral histories, and art.

 I love the New Canal Lighthouse.
 It’s a five-minute car ride from City Park.
 The museum is a rebuilt, 1839 lighthouse, right on the edge of Lake Pontchartrain.
 Tours blend history with science, and tickets support the nonprofit Pontchartrain Conservancy.
 Climb the lighthouse stairs to learn about Madge Norvell, the last keeper, who rowed out to save a downed Navy pilot.

-New Orleans’s cemeteries can draw crowds.
-Skip the busy favorites in favor of some quieter alternatives for a more respectful visit.
+New Orleans’s cemeteries can draw crowds—skip the busy favorites in favor of some quieter alternatives for a more respectful visit.

 Photos by Jenny Adams